-AUTHORITIES: The information requested on this form, and the associated evidence, is collected under the Immigration and Nationality Act, section 101, et seq.
+AUTHORITIES: The information requested on this application, and the associated evidence, is collected under INA sections 101 et seq., as amended, and related public laws and regulations.

-PURPOSE: The primary purpose for providing the requested information on this form is to determine if you have established eligibility for the immigration benefit for which you are filing.
-The information you provide will be used to grant or deny the benefit sought.
+PURPOSE: The primary purpose for providing the requested information on this application is to determine if you have established eligibility to adjust status to that of a permanent resident of the United States or register permanent residence.
+DHS will use the information you provide to grant or deny your application to adjust status to lawful permanent resident.

 DISCLOSURE: The information you provide is voluntary.
-However, failure to provide the requested information, and any requested evidence, may delay a final decision or result in denial of your form.
+However, failure to provide the requested information, and any requested evidence, may delay a final decision in your case or result in denial of your application.